• Public Gallery • Help

 I had purchased topo maps on CD’s from several different publishers, but eventually settled MapTech Terrain Navigator software.
 After several updates the software provided a tie in to Google Earth so that any track or route you made on the topo map could then be displayed simultaneously on Maptech and Google Earth.
 This worked well for many years until the current versions of Google Earth could no longer be recognized by the MapTech program.

 I tried many online versions of mapping programs with varying degrees of success.
 These included Acme Mapper 2.0, Hillmap.com, and Caltopo.
 Each had their advantages but several years ago Google changed their conditions for using their satellite maps and the free online mappers could not provide high resolution satellite images on a free basis.
-Eventually I suscribed to Caltopo, which includes the use of Google Satellite Maps as well as several different types of topographic maps.
+Eventually I subscribed to Caltopo, which includes the use of Google Satellite Maps as well as several different types of topographic map layers.
 I am well pleased with the service.

 One thing rapidly becomes apparent when you follow a trail on the satellite map – it bears little resemblance to the trail that is shown on the topo maps.
 On the other hand, the satellite maps are not useful when the trail goes through heavilly forested terrain.
 In that case you have to rely on the trail locations as given on the topo maps.